Cocaine (PaaS)

-Cocaine (Configurable Omnipotent Custom Applications Integrated Network Engine) is an open-source PaaS system for creating custom cloud hosting apps that are similar to Bluemix, Google App Engine, or Heroku.
+Cocaine (Configurable Omnipotent Custom Applications Integrated Network Engine) was an open-source PaaS system for creating custom cloud hosting apps that are similar to Bluemix, Google App Engine, or Heroku.
 Several services have already been implemented this way, including a service for detecting a user's region or language, a service for accessing MongoDB storage, and a URL fetcher.

 History

-Andrey Sibiryov, the original developer of Cocaine, got the idea from Heroku, another cloud platform as a service.
+Andrey Sibiryov, the original developer of Cocaine, got the idea from Heroku, another cloud PaaS.
 At that time, Heroku only supported applications developed in Ruby.
 Using Heroku, the developer could create a Ruby app and push it to the cloud, while Heroku handled infrastructure and load balancing issues.
-However, Sibiryov was not satisfied with the documentation for Heroku, so he decided to create his own PaaS solution.
+Sibiryov was not satisfied with the documentation for Heroku and decided to create his own PaaS system.

 Initially, Cocaine was a personal project for Sibiryov.
-However, this changed when Yandex discovered an internal need for a scalable platform that could cope with millions of requests-per-second (RPS).
-Cocaine served these purposes.
-Now, Cocaine is used in the Yandex infrastructure.
+This changed, however, when Yandex discovered an internal need for a scalable platform that could cope with millions of requests-per-second (RPS).
+Cocaine was, for a period of time, used in the Yandex infrastructure.